tringular/Basic_minimal/README.md

 By our language we create our future.

-Under this premise and yet to come I facilitate conversations around topics from our ecosystem in workshops and podcasts to develop stories that make an impact towards a healthy society.
+Under this premise and yet to come Sternstunden facilitate conversations around topics from modern society in workshops and podcasts to develop stories that make an impact.

 Topics of interest
-- **PEOPLE** spiral dynamics, collaboration in the 21st century, behavioral economics
+- **PEOPLE** ecosystems, collaboration in the 21st century, behavioral economics
 - **LANGUAGE** mind over matter, collective consciousness, media
-- **GROWTH** degrowth, zero growtn, spiritual growth, growth mindset enabling technology
+- **GROWTH** degrowth, zero growtn, spiritual growth, growth mindset, enabling technology
 - ...

-### About me
+### ABOUT MIRJA

-After a few years starting a meaningless carreer there came a period of increasing, subtle sorrow to a point where I had to stop for six months to find what is essential in my life.
-Since that time I am practicing Shiatsu and thereby learned about my ego as the command, control and judge center of our bodies and minds.
-The school has changed me in how I interact in day-to-day as well as
+After kick-starting a meaningless carreer I was increasingly caught by a subtle feeling of sorrow and unconsciouness to a point where I had to stop to figure out what I am willing to actively drive forward in my life and in the lives of others.
+Since that time I am practicing Shiatsu and thereby learned about the ego as the center of command, control and judgement in each of us as individuals and in our society.
+I began to believe, that the ego is the trouble-maker and needs healing.
+The school unfolded a spiritual growth path and changed the way I am interacting in my personal and business relationships in my job as a consultant and people lead.

 ```markdown
 Syntax highlighted code block